Shanav-Technologies/terraform-aws-elasticache/README.md

 - `environment`: Environment (e.g. `prod`, `dev`, `staging`)..
 - `label_order`: Label order, e.g. `name`,`application`.
 - `enabled`: Enable or disable of elasticache.
-- `managedby`:  ManagedBy, eg 'shanav-tech'.
+- `managedby`:  ManagedBy, eg 'Shanav-Technologies'.
 - `engine` : The name of the cache engine to be used for the clusters in this replication group. e.g. redis.

 ## Module Outputs
 - This module currently does not provide any outputs.

 # Examples
-For detailed examples on how to use this module, please refer to the '[example](https://github.com/shanav-tech/terraform-aws-elasticache/tree/master/example)' directory within this repository.
+For detailed examples on how to use this module, please refer to the '[example](https://github.com/Shanav-Technologies/terraform-aws-elasticache/tree/master/example)' directory within this repository.

 ## Authors
 Your Name
 Replace '[License Name]' and '[Your Name]' with the appropriate license and your information.
 Feel free to expand this README with additional details or usage instructions as needed for your specific use case.

 ## License
-This project is licensed under the MIT License - see the [LICENSE](https://github.com/shanav-tech/terraform-aws-elasticache/blob/master/LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/Shanav-Technologies/terraform-aws-elasticache/blob/master/LICENSE) file for details.